 Zoology Course Subject Degree GuideSee All Subject Degree Guides

 Zoology is the study of animals, their behaviour, anatomy and evolution.
-A degree in this agree could lead to a career in veterinary science, medicine, ecology, conservation and research.
+A degree in this area could lead to a career in veterinary science, medicine, ecology, conservation and research.
 It is ideal for individuals who hold a love for animals, have a natural flair for biology and science, and who are equally as comfortable out in the field as they are in a lecture theatre, or in a lab.

 What A Levels do I need?